 Here’s all the information you need to organise your own Morocco itinerary.

-10-DAY MOROCCO ITINERARY OVERVIEW
+10-DAY MOROCCO ITINERARY

-START /
+START

 To begin this 10 days in Morocco itinerary, fly into Marrakech Menara International Airport.
 Taxis can be hired from outside the airport, but if you are staying in a riad in the medina we suggest you book a collection from them.
 Riads – often located in narrow pedestrian-only alleyways – can be tricky to find.
 For $10 to $15 it’s worth arriving without the hassle.

-As one of the most atmospheric places in South Morocco, spend the first two days getting lost in the maze of alleyways of the Marrakech medina.
+As one of the most atmospheric places in Morocco, spend the first two days getting lost in the maze of alleyways of the Marrakech medina.
 Narrow streets are lined with endless rows of stallholders selling slippers, lanterns and cloth.
 Markets are stacked high with fruit, nuts and spices.
 And secret laneways lead to workers beating leather, smiths forging metal and dyers staining cloth.

-Mosques, tombs and palaces show Moroccan architectural flare with mosaic tiles, stucco plasterwork and inlaid cedar ceilings.
 In two days you can explore the best of the souks and fondouks, the majestic Moorish architecture and the sheer energy of life on the streets.

 For all the information, follow days 1 and 2 of our 3-day Marrakech itinerary which includes our accommodation recommendations.